 We let go of the guilt for not knowing what the heck we are doing and where all this is going and for taking so long to figure it out.
 We humbly accept our humanity, our forever-hunting-never-finding-paradise hearts.
 After all, without this kind of heart, we’d never accept any invitation to adventure.

-And finally, we wiggle free from the need to appear like we’ve finally arrived and confess, sometimes in a cackle, that we will always be on our way.
+And finally, we wiggle free from the need to appear like we’ve finally arrived and confess that we will always be on our way.